mahdi930/windows-optimizer-script/README.md

 ## ⚙️ How to Use

 1. 📄 Clone or download this repository.
-2. 💾 Download (though it already included in repo but incase you want to check the genuineness) [RAMMap64](https://learn.microsoft.com/en-us/sysinternals/downloads/rammap) and place it in the same folder.
+2. 💾 Download [RAMMap64](https://learn.microsoft.com/en-us/sysinternals/downloads/rammap) (optional, as it's already included in the repository for convenience).
+However, if you'd like to verify its authenticity, feel free to download it directly from the official Microsoft Sysinternals site and place it in the same folder.
 3. ▶️ Double-click `run_invisible.vbs` for silent background execution.
 4. ✅ **Right-click** `clear_ram_loop.bat` or `.vbs` and select **Run as Administrator** _(IMPORTANT!)_